-Last year has brought with it a whole host of nutrition trends, both in terms of the diet and food trends.
-Some have left us enticed, some grateful, while others have us simply baffled.
+Every year lakhs of people read this gamsat 2019 guide to get in top medical colleges and to provide humanity with something new which can help them in many ways.
+Despite me having a medical degree last year brought a whole host of nutrition trends, both in terms of the diet and food trends for me due to my unhealthy lifestyle.
+In general, while some diet and nutrition have left us enticed, some grateful, while others have us simply baffled.
 Discover what were some of the most searched diet and food trends of 2018 (according to Google), in no particular order.
 Keep some of these handy, but be prepared to toss out the rest.

 1. Ketogenic Diet